ilanschnell/wasm-ext/blog.md

 While we are able to achieve C speeds, we have to remember that this transpiler is extremely simple, and only handles one integer type.
 Extending the transpiler beyond that is a much harder task.
+Another approach would be to compile Python to LLVM-IR using numba, and then compile the intermediate representation to WASM.
+Although this involves additional steps, it might be an easier approach as one could rely on existing libraries and code.